-Employers across the country who availed of the government’s initial wage subsidy scheme at the start of the Covid-19 pandemic are now being contacted to check they were eligible for the scheme in the first place.
+Employers across the country who availed of the government’s wage subsidy scheme at the start of the Covid-19 pandemic are now being contacted about compliance checks.
+These are to ensure that they were eligible for the scheme in the first place.

-There is no need for employers to be worried or to feel they are being singled out as all employers who received payments under the Temporary Covid-19 Wage Subsidy Scheme (TWSS) are subject to compliance checks by The Revenue Commissioners.
+There is no need for employers to be worried or to feel they are being singled out.
+All employers who received payments under the Temporary Covid-19 Wage Subsidy Scheme (TWSS) are subject to compliance checks by The Revenue Commissioners.

-Revenue is preforming these checks in order to ensure the employers are eligible and have been processing the scheme correctly.
-Revenue did state when the scheme was originally introduced on March 26 that it would be performing these checks in the future.
+Revenue wants to make sure that employers are eligible and have been processing the scheme correctly.
+Revenue did state when the scheme was originally introduced that these checks would be performed in the future.

-However, this isn’t a lot of comfort for many employers who are naturally nervous about such compliance checks and worry if their assessment of eligibility when applying for the scheme met the criteria.
+However, this isn’t a lot of comfort for many employers who are naturally nervous about such compliance checks.
+Many are worried about whether their assessment of eligibility when applying for the scheme was correct.
 But being prepared before you get contacted will help you navigate the system smoothly.
 Here are some tips to ensure you are ready.